im-caelli/kda-match/README.md

 ## Why

-I miss these bitches.
-And it's just nicer to practice learned things by making it about things I like.
+Picked up react and it's just nicer to practice learned things by making it about things I like.
+Also I miss the girls 😭.

 ## Notes

-- Not optimized for small screen
+- Best viewed in md to lg sized screens
+- Feel free to report issues at: [Issues](https://github.com/im-caelli/kda-match/issues)

 ## Assets / Resources / Credits